 Early on my tour as OC VSU, I had to carry out an instrument rating renewal on the new station commander.
 He held a Master Green rating, the highest standard, but he had in recent months flown less than the minimum number of flying hours required on the Victor to maintain currency.
 Station commanders didn't get as many opportunities to retain their currency as squadron captains because of the pressure of their other duties; when they wanted to fly, they tended to fly in the left hand seat as 1st pilot with another qualified captain in the right hand seat.

 A mandatory element of the Master Green Instrument Rating Test was a simulated double engine failure shortly after take-off, followed by an instrument circuit, approach and overshoot on two engines.
-Thus, when we had reached about 400 feet after take-off, I initiated a practice double-engine failure by throttling the two engines on the starboard side back to flight idle.
-The pilot, and his crew, handled things well - or so it seemed at first.
+Thus, when we had reached about 400 feet after take-off, I initiated a simulated double-engine failure by throttling the two engines on the starboard side back to flight idle.
+The 1st pilot in the left-hand seat, and his three rear crew members, handled things well - or so it seemed at first.

 Non-pilots will probably not understand what that last paragraph was all about.
 Let me explain.
 With either one or both engines on one side of the aircraft at flight idle, the pilot has to offset the rudder in order to keep the aircraft in balanced flight, that is to say neither turning to left or right, nor yawing left or right about the aircraft's vertical axis.
 The aircraft is in balanced flight when the turn and slip instrument shows the turn needle upright and the yaw indicator, a ball encased in a transparent tube underneath the turn needle, central.
 There are two ways of achieving that.
-The pilot can use brute force and apply the necessary foot pressure on the appropriate rudder pedal, or he can use the electrically operated trimming device which will adjust a trim tab on the rudder itself.
+The pilot could use brute force and apply the necessary foot pressure on the appropriate rudder pedal, or he could use the electrically operated trimming device which would adjust a trim tab on the rudder itself.
 In practice what you are supposed to do is use the brute force method first and then use the electric trimmer to take the pressure off the rudder pedals.
-The pilot on this test had initially applied the trim in the wrong direction and so he had to 'keep the ball in the middle' by more and more effort with his feet on the rudder pedals.
+The pilot on this test had initially applied the trim in the wrong direction and so he had to 'keep the ball in the middle' by more and more effort with his feet on the rudder pedals until he got the aircraft back in trim.

 Before I had taken over the job, the annual VSU handling sorties (and, of course, I had been subjected to several myself) had tended to be more like a test of the aircraft captain/1st pilot rather than the whole crew.
 Like the instrument rating tests, they had always started with some sort of simulated emergency on, or immediately after, take-off which would inevitably lead to a heavyweight asymmetric circuit and missed approach (overshoot) on two or three engines.
 That type of emergency had been introduced on routine VSU rides many years before my time when it had been thought likely that a mechanical failure in one engine would cause serious damage to the adjacent engine.
 In an already under-powered Victor K1 aircraft, especially when it was at maximum all up weight, I considered it didn't make any sense to put two engines on the same side to idle almost as soon as the aircraft left the runway - although it still had to be done on Instrument Rating Tests.
 I thought that sort of thing was better tested, and a darned sight safer, in the flight simulator so I tried to be more realistic.

 The previous format for VSU check rides had become so rigid that aircrews, and the local air traffic controllers, tended to deal with them automatically without giving any real thought to the prevailing circumstances.
-On my first two VSU checks rides while we were preparing to get airborne, the local controller even asked on the radio if we would be doing a heavy-weight simulated double engine failure immediately after take-off.
-I remember they were a bit miffed when I replied: "I don't know, it depends what happens when we take off."
+While we were waiting our turn to get airborne on my first VSU check ride of a squadron captain, the Air Traffic Local Controller asked on the radio if we would be doing a simulated double engine failure immediately after take-off.
+I remember the Controller was a bit miffed when I replied: "I don't know, it depends what happens when we take off."